camiloab01/camiloab01/README.md

 A detail-oriented and problem solver Full Stack Developer, with over 10 years of overall experience including 4+ years of experience within the crypto industry.
 Seeking to leverage my Frontend and Full Stack expertise to drive innovation and to deliver impactful technological and web3 solutions.

-- 👨‍💻 All of my projects are available at [camiloab01.xyz](camiloab01.xyz) (Portfolio under construction)
+- 👨‍💻 All of my projects are available at [camiloab01.dev](camiloab01.dev)

 - 💬 Ask me about **React, Typescript, Javascript**